kiegroup/dmn-feel-handbook/source/index.html.md

 This is not intented as an exahustive documentation of the DMN capabilities of Drools; this is intended as a handy a pocket reference for FEEL usage, a FEEL pocket guide, a FEEL reference, a FEEL quick reference, a FEEL cheatsheet,<br/>**a FEEL handbook**.

+Looking for a gentle introduction to the DMN standard?
+We have just the right crash course on DMN, freely available for you at: <a href="https://learn-dmn-in-15-minutes.com">learn-dmn-in-15-minutes.com</a>.

 You can refer to the complete <a href='https://www.drools.org/learn/documentation.html'>Drools DMN Engine documentation</a> on the main Drools website <a href='https://www.drools.org/learn/documentation.html'>here</a>.

 The FEEL (Friendly Enough Expression Language) is intended as a common ground between business analysts, programmers, domain experts and stakeholders.